sgoel-web/sgoel-web.GitHub.io/index.md

 * **[2024]** Received SPARC - Phase 3 grant in collaboration with University of Melbourne, Australia for 'Pedestrian Safety in Smart Cities using LiDAR and Camera'.

 * **[2024]** Received SPARC - Phase 3 grant in collaboration with IIT Delhi and Purdue University, USA for 'UAV based monitoring system for infrastructure projects using deep learning models'.

-* **[2022]** Our paper titled ["**Comprehensive Airborne Laser Scanning Simulation**"](https://link.springer.com/article/10.1007/s12524-021-01334-5) by [Shikhar Dayal](https://in.linkedin.com/in/shikhardayal24) has won the **JISRS Best Paper Award 2021**.
-The award will be presented at [ISRS-ISG Annual Convention and ISRS National Symposium](https://geosmartindia.net/2022/index.html) on November 15, 2022.

-* **[2022]** Our new paper titled "**Zero Velocity Detection in Foot-mounted Inertial Sensors: Novel method for generating zero velocity labels and a comparative analysis of data driven methods**" is now accepted at [FIG Congress 2022](https://www.fig.net/fig2022/) and will be presented by [Ashwani Kumar](https://www.linkedin.com/in/ashwani-kumar-a54609105/).
-[Click here to access the paper](https://www.fig.net/resources/proceedings/fig_proceedings/fig2022/papers/ts04g/TS04G_kumar_singh_et_al_11541.pdf).

-* **[2021]** Our new paper titled "**Identification of parking spaces from multi-modal trajectory data**" is now published in "Transactions in GIS".
-[Click here to access the paper](https://onlinelibrary.wiley.com/doi/abs/10.1111/tgis.12811).

-* **[2021]** Our new book titled "**Smart Parking in Fast Growing Cities: Challenges and Solutions**" published by [TU Wien Academic Press](https://www.tuwien.at/academicpress/) is now available online.
-[Click here to access the book](https://www.tuwien.at/academicpress/en/product/smart-parking-in-fast-growing-cities-ebook/).<br>
-This book is the result of a project funded by Government of India, called "_Advanced Parking Information and Management for Indian Traffic_", a collaboration between IIT Kanpur and The University of Melbourne.

 * * *